amcheck module provides functions that allow you to

 bt_index_checkoften provides the best trade-off between thoroughness of verification and limiting the impact on application performance and availability.

 bt_index_parent_checktests that its target, a B-Tree index, respects a variety of invariants.
-The checks performed by
+Optionally, when the

 bt_index_parent_checkcan be thought of as a more thorough variant of